Disappearance of Branson Perry: Jack Wayne Rogers

 In April 2004, Rogers was convicted and sentenced to seventeen years in prison for assault and seven years for performing illegal surgery, as well as thirty years for child pornography charges, which would run concurrent with the former two charges.
-At his sentencing, Perry's mother begged for Rogers to reveal his whereabouts, but Rogers denied being involved in the disappearance.
-His earliest release date is October 30, 2028, when he will be 83 years old.
+At his sentencing, Perry's mother begged Rogers to reveal his whereabouts, but Rogers denied being involved in the disappearance.
+His earliest release date is October 30, 2028, when he would be 83 years old.
 After attending the sentencing, Perry's mother stated she no longer felt Rogers was responsible for her son's disappearance:

 The police are not completely ruling him out, but now the investigation has turned towards Skidmore again.
 They have received new leads there.
 I suppose time has a way of unraveling secrets.
 I believe someone in that area knows what happened to Branson.
 In my heart, I don't believe this suspect is responsible.
 Despite the nightmare I lived through [at his sentencing], I am thankful that someone with that much evil will never walk the streets again.